ashishdhawas/Fashion-Recommender-System/README.md

 ***Project Workflow:***

-1.Import model: Import CNN Pre-trained ResNet50 Model and used this model to extract the features from the images.
+1. Import model: Import CNN Pre-trained ResNet50 Model.

+2. Extract Features: Extract Features from a given dataset using ResNet50 model and store it in pickle file for further use.

+3. Generate Recommendation: Generate recommendation using K-Nearest Neighbor(KNN) Algorithm.

 ***Requirements:***